 You might be looking at these numbers and thinking “How will I ever make it to retirement with returns like the -.4% in 2015?”

-While a 7% rate of return is a much higher number than -.4%, the difference between the two numbers is startling.
+While a 5%-8%% rate of return is a much higher number than -.4%, the difference between those two numbers (and the 2015/2019 numbers) is startling.
 What kind of return should we expect over the course of our retirement saving years?
 Traditionally, retirement planners use an average growth rate of 5% each year for 401(k) plans.